BLOG

 This state is defined as Managerial Compression.
 Pressure comes from the top in the form of ambitious goals and from the bottom in the form of tangible constraints.
 Without a clear decision infrastructure, ambiguity escalates downward to the people with the least authority to resolve it.

-This is not a talent problem; it is a structural failure.
-Standardizing the “how” and defining authority thresholds are necessary to remove the “let me check with my boss” loop that paralyzes the middle layer.
+This is not a talent problem.
+It is a structural failure.
+Standardizing the “how”.
+And defining authority thresholds are necessary to remove the “let me check with the boss”.
+Loop that paralyzes the middle layer.

 Operational Remediation: Building a High-Reliability Decision Infrastructure